anti-integral/anti-integral/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at omsanan@umass.edu!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at om.sanan007@gmail.com I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.github.io/anti-intrgral) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé]([https://www.github.io/anti-intrgral](https://drive.google.com/file/d/1ogb8f0ys4z4DU6Qizs5DWmWYomtsZ7R-/view?usp=sharing)) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>